sandpiper-framework/sandpiper/README.md

 ##### Create Database (for each desired role)

-*todo:* this process is automated with 'task', but we don't want that dependency.
+*todo:* Database creation is automated with 'task', but we don't want that dependency for standard production installations.
 Create .bat and .sh files to handle this for those not running from source.

 ```
 task create-pub-db | create-sub-db | create-both-db